-Having run a successful, full-time dog behaviour practice for nearly 16 years, I have a combination of experience, qualifications and practical skills with a proven track record.
+Having run a successful, full-time dog behaviour practice for over 16 years, I have a combination of experience, qualifications and practical skills with a proven track record.
 Please take a look at my testimonials from previous clients here and look at my Google reviews.
 I genuinely cover the whole of the UK (and abroad when requested) and travel over 20,000 miles per year to address behaviour problems and to assess dangerous dogs for the courts.
 I am based in Bewdley, Worcestershire.

 - My approach to resolving dog behaviour problems is calm and sympathetic, with an emphasis on positive leadership and reward-based dog training techniques free from harsh or unethical methods.

-- Throughout my career I have enjoyed working closely with people, whether in sales in my early career, the police force, and during the last 16 years, running my own dog behaviour business.
+- Throughout my career, I have enjoyed working closely with people, whether in sales in my early career, the police force, and during the last 16 years, running my own dog behaviour business.
 I am a good listener, an effective communicator and remain patient and considerate regardless of the situation.
-I appreciate that people experiencing problems with their dogs can often feel stressed and uncomfortable.
+I appreciate that people experiencing problems with their dogs can initially feel stressed and uncomfortable.
 My role is to reassure you, give you confidence and provide the tools for you to restore balance to your home.
 Just as importantly, I offer ongoing support for the problems we address together and my testimonials frequently refer to the support that I provide post visit.

 - I have always loved dogs since being a young boy and I have an affinity with them that helps me understand which techniques to use to get the best results using fair and balanced methods, free from a harsh or heavy-handed approach.